 Choir Notes is a free, weekly e-newsletter published by the Choir containing announcements of upcoming concerts, recordings, tours, and behind-the-scenes information about the organization.
 Subscribe to the Choir Notes newsletter.
 You can also subscribe to our YouTube channel to receive weekly updates about new videos, and you can follow us on Twitter and become a fan on Facebook.

 How do I license a Tabernacle Choir picture, sound recording or video for use in my project?

-Visit https://www.lds.org/legal/terms and complete and submit the Copyright Request Form as instructed on the webpage.
-Please note that the approximate time frame for receiving a reply for a noncommercial request is two to four weeks; commercial requests require approximately four to six weeks.
+Visit churchofjesuschrist.org/legal/terms-of-use and complete and submit the Copyright Request Form as instructed on the webpage.
+Please note that the approximate time frame for receiving a reply to a request is 45 days.